 How Manchester United fans must long for the presence and longevity of the greats from their illustrious past.
 Today, the stark contrast of United’s anchored reliance on fullbacks well beyond their expiration date is not the breed of longevity desired.
-The resolute staying power of Ashley Young and Antonio Valencia, at a combined age of 66, is a sad reminder of United’s inability to invest in the transfer market correctly, revitalising a position that is in desperate need.
-The pair in their prime were quality, but now they are an unfortunate aerated red wine, gone off and in need of binning.
+Ashley Young and Antonio Valencia stayed well beyond their peak and is a sad reminder of United’s inability to invest in the transfer market correctly.
+The pair in their prime were quality but had to be sold to make way for younger talents.
 By contrast, Denis Irwin was the trusty bottle of Irish whiskey, as he showed how staying power can be presented during his twelve-year spell in Manchester.
 He is looked back upon fondly, and he is the footballing definition of an underrated, unsung hero.

 After impressing in an FA Cup semi-final whilst playing for Oldham against Manchester United, Irwin was signed for around £625,000 and quickly became a key man in the back four.
 Capable of playing on either flank, Irwin was integral as Ferguson’s side took the 1990s by storm, culminating in the famous treble of 1999.
 He was dependable in all situations, and his flexibility to play as an inverted left back allowed for the blooming of a young Gary Neville at right back.
 However, Irwin’s quality was not compromised, instead he would go on to be Alan Hansen’s greatest ever Premier League right back and left back.